mamadoulaminekaba/mamadoulaminekaba.com/development-plan.md

 An AI-driven platform that generates **multilingual skill packages** across all fields of knowledge — beginning with **Library & Information Science (LIS)** and expanding into all art forms and scientific disciplines.

-- 🎓 Serves as my MSLIS internship project
+- 🎓 Serves as my MSLIS Master’s Project
 - 🧪 Will evolve into my PhD dissertation pilot
 - 🌍 Aims to become a global learning engine